-The results show that the orbicularis oculi reflex dynamically triggered by a standardized airflow is significantly attenuated during active ONS compared to inactive ONS in patients with chronic migraine.
-This suggests that ONS is able to directly counteract trigeminal-mediated central sensitization in chronic migraine and protectively reduce the effects of aversive peripheral stimulation.
+The results show that under active ONS, compared to inactive ONS, the orbicularis oculi reflex, dynamically triggered by a standardized airflow, is significantly attenuated in patients with chronic migraine.
+This suggests that ONS is able to directly counteract trigeminally mediated central sensitization in chronic migraine and to protectively reduce the effects of aversive peripheral stimulation.

-The link to the full study:
+Link to the full study:

 https://link.springer.com/article/10.1007%2Fs40122-021-00242-3